qurratulkhan/automationpractice/README.md

 ## Test Scenarion

 1 Registration Step 1(Signup) Test Cases:
-1.1 When user is on login page ,
+1.1 When user is on login page :
-√ Verify that the email is mandatory field for registration step-1 √ Verify that the email field require valid email format input for registration step-1 √ Verify that existing email is not allowed for registration step-1 √ Verify that valid email takes control to step-2 of registration
+√ Verify that the email is mandatory field for registration step-1
+√ Verify that the email field require valid email format input for registration step-1
+√ Verify that existing email is not allowed for registration step-1
+√ Verify that valid email takes control to step-2 of registration

 2 Registration Step 2(Account Creation) Test Cases:
-2.1 When user is on account creation page after providing valid email, √ Verify that entering all valid entries create the account successfully
+2.1 When user is on account creation page after providing valid email:
+√ Verify that entering all valid entries create the account successfully